 The second day in Budapest will be longer, so you have time to discover the whole city.

-Budapest is walkable and you can easily go from a side to side just walking.
-However we have included instructions on how to reach also by public transport.
+Budapest is walkable and you can easily go from side to side just walking.
+However, we have included instructions on how to reach also by public transport.